Expulsion of the Albanians (1877–1878): Aftermath

 In the immediate aftermath of the war, the Congress of Berlin acknowledged those territorial gains and the area became part of the Kingdom of Serbia, known as Novi Krajevi/Novi Oblasti or new areas.
 Due to depopulation and economic considerations some small numbers of Albanians were allowed to stay and return though not to their previous settlements and instead were designated concentrated village clusters in the Toplica, Masurica and Jablanica areas.
 Of those only in the Jablanica valley centered around the town of Medveđa have small numbers of Albanians and their descendants remained.
 This was due to a local Ottoman Albanian commander Shahid Pasha from the Jablanica area negotiating on good terms with Prince Milan and thereby guaranteeing their presence.
 Some other Albanians such as merchants attempted to remain in Niš, but they left after murders occurred and their property was sold off at low values.
 In 1879, some Albanian refugees from the Leskovac region complained in a petition that their properties and Muslim buildings had been demolished and could no longer return.
+According to Gëzim Alpion, from 1879 to 1880, over 300,000 Albanians were expelled from the Sanjak of Niš.
 The only other Muslim population permitted to remain were the Muslim Romani who in 1910 numbered 14,335 in all of Serbia with 6,089 located in Vranje.
 Most remaining Albanians were forced to leave in subsequent years for the Ottoman Empire and Kosovo in particular.
-Serbs from the Lab river region moved to Serbia during and after the war of 1876 and incoming Albanian refugees (muhaxhirë) repopulated their villages.
-Apart from the Lab river region, sizeable numbers of Albanian refugees were resettled in other parts of northern Kosovo alongside the new Ottoman-Serbian border.
+Serbs from the Llapi river region moved to Serbia during and after the war of 1876 and incoming Albanian refugees (muhaxhirë) repopulated their villages.
+Apart from the Llapi river region, sizeable numbers of Albanian refugees were resettled in other parts of northern Kosovo alongside the new Ottoman-Serbian border.
 Most Albanian refugees were resettled in over 30 large rural settlements in central and southeastern Kosovo.
 Many refugees were also spread out and resettled in urban centers that increased their populations substantially.